shantoroy/shantoroy.github.io/_posts/2025-03-08-building-a-genai-chatbot-using-docker-compose.md

 ```

 ### Backend Dockerfile
-The backend dockerfile is a bit challenging since it requires many prerequisites steps to run the
+The backend dockerfile is a bit challenging since it requires many prerequisites steps to run the underlying natural language processing tasks.

+First, we need to install necessary linux packages installed.
+Then we install necessary modules from the requirements.txt file.
+Then we have to

 ```dockerfile
 FROM python:3.10-slim